LG OLED evo C4 Series (2024) vs Sony BRAVIA 8 OLED (XR80, 2024)

 Which one is better?

-The LG OLED evo C4 Series (2024) is the better buy for most people - its 144Hz refresh rate crushes the Sony BRAVIA 8 OLED (XR80, 2024) for gaming.
-That said, grab the Sony if you prioritize immersive audio with its 50W audio power - it's perfect for movie nights.
+The LG OLED evo C4 Series (2024) is the better buy for most people - its 144Hz refresh rate crushes the Sony BRAVIA 8 OLED (XR80, 2024).
+That said, grab the Sony if you prioritize audio quality - its 50W sound system is impressive.

 Who should buy each?

-Choose the LG OLED evo C4 Series (2024) if: you game frequently with its 144Hz refresh rate, need multiple HDMI ports for several devices, or want the brightest display at 950-1,000 nits.
+Choose the LG OLED evo C4 Series (2024) if: you game frequently and need a 144Hz refresh rate, you connect multiple devices thanks to four HDMI ports, or you enjoy bright HDR content with peak brightness of 1000 nits.

-Choose the Sony BRAVIA 8 OLED (XR80, 2024) if: you enjoy cinema-quality sound, watch a lot of HDR content, or want ATSC 3.0 support for NextGen TV.
+Choose the Sony BRAVIA 8 OLED (XR80, 2024) if: you value superior sound quality with 50W audio, you want ATSC 3.0 tuner support for NextGen TV, or you typically watch in darker environments.

 Conclusion